 Coming to terms with a changing world

 By the 1970s some of Woolworth's traditions looked outdated.
 The chain had not kept pace with rapid changes in marketplace working practices.
-For example at a time when people had started switching jobs in mid career, the High Street giant stuck with its tried and tested policy of filling virtually every role from within.
+For example at a time when people had started switching jobs in mid career, the retailer continued to fill virtually every role internally.

-The Board made some good choices, selecting Peter Marsh's up-and-coming advertising agency Allen, Brady and Marsh as a key partner.
+Sherlock guided the Board to some good choices, selecting Peter Marsh's up-and-coming advertising agency Allen, Brady and Marsh as a key partner.
 ABM's services included brand identity, advertising and public relations.
-Rod Allen coined the new slogan 'The Wonder of Woolworth' with a catchy jingle and persuaded sceptical executives to allow the colloquial chorus 'that's the wonder of good old Woolies'.
-Meanwhile Peter Marsh worked on wider corporate identity, advising on everything from uniforms to shopfittings, with a special focus on investor relations and engaging the public through sponsorship and good works.
+Rod Allen coined the slogan 'The Wonder of Woolworth' with a catchy jingle, even persuading a sceptical Board to accept the words 'good old Woolies'.
+Meanwhile Peter Marsh worked on corporate identity, advising on everything from uniforms to shopfittings, with a remit that included investor relations.
+He proposed to use Sponsorship and good works to engage with the City and with investors at large.

-Under the Agency's guidance the Woolworth name appeared on rally cars that won races, a tall ship that set a world record in a 1976 Transatlantic Race, London Buses celebrating the Silver Jubilee of H.M.
-Queen Elizabeth II, and even at the Royal Tournament.
-Marsh even persuaded the former Prime Minister, the Rt.
-Hon.
-Edward Heath PC MP, to conduct at the Woolworth European Young Musician of the Year contest.
+The Woolworth name went on to appear on rally cars that won races, a tall ship that set a Transatlantic world record in 1976, special London Buses marking the Silver Jubilee of H.M.
+Queen Elizabeth II, and at the Royal Tournament.
+Even a former Prime Minister picked up the baton, Edward Heath PC MP, became guest conductor at the Woolworth European Young Musician of the Year contest.

-The Directors took the bait, choosing fishing tackle, in a campaign nicknamed 'hook, line and sinker'.
-It included press advertising, sponsorship of the Angling Village at the Earls Court Boat Show, and an exclusive book by Mike Pritchard.
-The popular fisherman got themto go a step further and sponsor 'The Winfield Lagoon' at the Pierrepoint National Water Sports Centre.
+ABM devised a campaign code-named 'hook, line and sinker'.
+It included press advertising and sponsorship of the Angling Village at the Earls Court Boat Show.
+Woolworth also commissioned a book by the popular fisherman Mike Pritchard, which would be an exclusive.
+The author agreed, pursuading them to build 'The Winfield Lagoon' at the Pierrepoint National Water Sports Centre.

-By 1980 this achieved a dominant 50% share of the angling market ... and the Winfield name was firmly associated with worms !
+By 1980 the campaign had secured a dominant 50% share of UK angling sales ... and had forever linked the Winfield name with worms !

 Similar techniques were used to promote Woolworth's growing range of budget clothing.
 As well as fashion shows and traditional print advertising, public relations experts placed stories in national newspapers.
 These featured whole outfits, including accessories like ear-rings and watches, with editorial that highlighted the exceptional value for money of the red-front store range.
 ABM were particularly proud to secure the front cover of the prestigious Observer Colour Supplement.